CharlieJT/Simon-Memory-Game/tests.md

         - **When a player wins:** When the winning modal appears, a winning noise is produced to indicate the sound of winning.
     - ### Different settings of play so the player can play to a level they are comfortable with.
         A Strict slider has been added to the game so that the player can pick a play that best suits them.
-        - **Strict Mode (active):** When strict mode is active, the player will not be allowed to get a single sequence wrong, if they do they will lose.
-        Winning the game is possible when stict mode is active.
+        - **Strict Mode (active):** When strict mode is active, the player will not be allowed to get a single sequence wrong, if they do they will lose.Winning the game is possible when strict mode is active.
         - **Strict Mode  (not active):** When strict mode is not active, if the player gets a sequence wrong, the game will repeat the sequence over and over again until the player follows correctly.
         You will then move on to the next sequence.
-Winning the game is not possible strcit mode is not active.
+Winning the game is not possible when strict mode is not active.

+## Manual Testing

+A number of manual tests were done to ensure the website was working with it's intended purpose and use.

+### Testing on Desktop

+The website was tested numerous times in Browsers: Chrome, Safari, FireFox and Internet Explorer on a Laptop, Macbook & Desktop PC.

+#### 1. Dashboard

+I checked that:

+- Simon board was sitting correctly on the page.
+- The number counter was displaying "-".
+- None of the pads were clickable and no cursors were disable when hovering over the pads.
+- The background was fixed when scrolling up and down on the page.
+- The header and the footer where both sitting correct.
+- When hovering over the start button and strict button, there was a cursor that appeared to indicate that they're both clickable.
+- All spelling was correct and text was sitting where it should be.
+- "Game-Info" button was positioned just above the Simon Board.
+- All controls and displays were sitting correctly on the page.

+#### 2. 'Game-Info Modal'

+**I checked that:**

+- It was positioned correct on the page when it's opened.
+- Background display is appearing.
+- All spelling was correct, all fonts are correct and text was sitting where it should be.
+- Scroll icon has a cursor when hovering over, has direction animation and scrolls down to the bottom of the modal when it's clicked.
+- Closing items are sitting and closing correctly, the close button at the bottom slightly darkens in colour when hovered over and is slightly reduced in size when clicked to indicate it's been clicked.
+- All bullet points are in the correct position.
+-